 To this end, we have commented on both the General Policy and proposed amendments to the Marine Living Resources Act, both of which are attached for your perusal.
 Should you require any further clarity in respect of either document, please feel free to bring this to the Associations attention.
 We provide hereunder also a brief update of matters as previously reported on.
 Again should you wish to obtain additional information please let us know.

-- 5. Whilst DAFF has amended most of the 2013 permit conditions as requested, we are still in discussion in respect of both the HOG landing issue and transport permits.
-We envisage to formally raise both of these matters at the Management Working Group meeting for finalization later this year.
+5. Whilst DAFF has amended most of the 2013 permit conditions as requested, we are still in discussion in respect of both the HOG landing issue and transport permits.
+We envisage to formally raise both of these matters at the Management Working Group meeting for finalisation later this year.

 As a result of the on-going matters requiring our urgent attention, we have not had an opportunity to call for a SAHLA AGM.
 Watch this space as we will be calling for this towards the latter half of the year and trust that this is in order with you.